UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

 * Explain what is meant by camera calibration
 * Be able to design a protocol to accurately calibrate a camera
 * Be able to list common sources of error that cause poor calibration
-* Explain why calibration accuracy depends on depth from the camera

 Assumed Knowledge